 The Importance of Protecting Bathroom Fixtures

-No matter if they’re standard issue or a major investment, bathroom fixtures can be costly.
+Whether they are standard issue or something a little more fancy, bathroom fixtures can be costly.
 When you go through a bathroom remodel, rogue paint splatters or unsightly paint lines can easily damage your carefully chosen fixtures.
 Unfortunately, these errors can seriously decrease the value of any fixtures and make your hard work look much less skilled than it should.
 To avoid this unfortunate fate and protect your investment, it’s important to shield fixtures from any work you plan to do.